nilaykumar/nilaykumar.github.io/content/garden/digital-gardens.md

 High level overview: org-mode + ox-hugo + hugo.

+### colors {#colors}

+At the moment I'm just using bits and pieces of the [modus-vivendi](https://www.gnu.org/software/emacs/manual/html_mono/modus-themes.html) palette -- a dark theme with high legibility -- with minor modifications.
+I'm still learning about accessibility, so I thought it'd be best to just start with a set of colors that work well together and are high-contrast.
+The same goes for the code [syntax highlighting](https://gohugo.io/content-management/syntax-highlighting/).

 ### marking external links with css {#marking-external-links-with-css}

 I've marked external links with a slightly subtle dotted underline, with